Thanks to The Rare Co. for writing the following:

 Until Marcel Guigal achieved acclaim in the mid-1980s, Côte Rôtie was larely as "insider's" wine.
 In fact -- due to limited demand and the difficulty of cultivating its steep slopes -- the number of acres had steadily dwindled for more than a century.
 Guigal's success soon reversed that trend, and by the beginning of the '90s, Côte Rôtie was back on top.

-René Rostaing is now considered the star of the appellation.
+Rostaing is now considered a star of the appellation.
 He has miniscule old vine parcels in La Fongent and La Viaillère (Côte Brune) and La Garde (Côte Blonde).
 His key to success is his ability to be flexible, and he combines the traditional techniques taught to him by his father-in-law, Albert Dervieux, with modern technology.
 He doesn't have a singular formula for each wine.
 For example, he waits until laboratory analyses in order to decide whether he will fine and filter a wine before bottling.
 Depending on the conditions of each vintage, sometimes he destems his fruit 100%, other times he only does partial destemming.

 His underground, air conditioned cellar is immaculate and contains a variety of new oak casks and larger demi-muids, which he thinks are the best vessels in which to age Côte Rotie.
 He employs roto-fermenters, but strongly disapproves of heavily-extracted "monster" wines.
 He uses 20 to 30% new wood, but detests obviously oaky wines.
 He prizes mature fruit, but rails against some of his neighbor's over-ripe, "Australian" wines.
 His winemaking is the essence of "enlightened" traditionalism: marrying the best of the old with the new, while producing wines true to their origins.